-If a device does not support a means to record the software fault, it should not return an in-band error response.
+If the system does not support any means to record the software fault, an in-band error response should not be returned to the requester.

-I{NXCDR} A device might implement a RAS System Architecture node and error records for recording software faults, for improved debuggability of the fault.
+INXCOR The system might implement a RAS System Architecture node or nodes and error records to record software faults, for improved debuggability of the faults.

-When a device implements a node and error records for recording software faults, software faults can be recorded as an error, and reported with an in-band error response and/or a fault handling interrupt, referred to as a software fault interrupt.
+When a node and error records for recording software faults is implemented, software faults can be recorded as an error, and reported with an in-band error response and/or a fault handling interrupt, referred to as a software fault interrupt.
 Arm recommends that this is configurable through ERR<n>CTLR, allowing software to disable the feature.
 (For example, if an error exception might cause an unrecoverable software state.)